mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 These were the only cage nuts I tried, but I don't recommend them.
 They were worse quality than the cage nuts that came free with other components.

 Other cage nuts I've tried are shaped so that you can screw them in most of the way just using your fingers.
-These ones, you couldn't.
-I also found that the screw heads were made of a weak metal, so tightening the screws quickly began stripping the heads.
+With these cage nuts, I couldn't get enough of a grip to tighten them with my fingers.

+The screws are made from some soft type of metal, so I had to tighten lightly to avoid stripping the heads.

 The washers are too wide, so they take up a lot of unnecessary space.
 In my rack, the washers were so wide that they'd collide with washers in adjacent rack slots, making it hard to screw in components next to each other.